Google’s DeepMind wants AI to spot kidney injuries

 The company will have access to more than 700,000 medical records that have had identifying personal details stripped out of them.
 Using those records, DeepMind and the VA aim to determine whether or not it’s possible to predict the onset of AKI and patient deterioration more broadly using machine learning.

-That’s one of the key things to note about this move: it’s possible that our current crop of machine learning algorithms, the data available, and other factors may make this a task that can’t ultimately be solved through the application of AI.
-While DeepMind has seen a great deal of success in its past research endeavors
+That’s one of the key things to note about this move: It’s possible that our current crop of machine learning algorithms, the data available, and other factors may make this a task that can’t ultimately be solved through the application of AI.

 DeepMind is also treading on sensitive territory when working with health data.
 The company ran afoul of regulators last year, when the U.K.’s data protection watchdog said that a deal the company struck with that country’s National Health Service to access Britons’ anonymized health records failed to comply with the law.

 The VA also had a run-in with data protection concerns.
 In 2016, the agency cancelled a deal with AI startup Flow Health, which was supposed to use veterans’ medical information to predict diseases.
-That was an abrupt end to what was meant to be a five year contract that empowered the startup to use veterans’ genetic data and medical records.
+That was an abrupt end to what was meant to be a five-year contract that empowered the startup to use veterans’ genetic data and medical records.

 All of that said, applications of machine learning have shown early promise in the realm of medicine.
 For example, a Google Brain team showed off its use of computer vision to detect heart disease earlier this week.
 DeepMind’s work could help mitigate a major cause of hospital deaths.
 At this point, though, it’s time for the public to play the waiting game.